.

 World Privacy Forum Testimony on the failure of the FTC's first self-regulatory plan, the Network Advertising Initiative.

-Consensus document: Consumer Rights and Protections in the Behavioral Advertising Sector
+DO NOT TRACK CONSENSUS DOCUMENT: Consumer Rights and Protections in the Behavioral Advertising Sector

 Released October 2007